seasketch/geoprocessing/website/versioned_docs/version-6.1.0/tutorials/Tutorials.md

   - Remote Explorer
 - Once you have DevContainer support, you should be prompted to ”Reopen folder to develop in a container”. <b>_Do not do this yet._</b>
 - Under the `.devcontainer/local-dev` folder, make a copy of the `.env.template` file and rename it to `.env`.
+  - You don't need to do anything yet with your .env, it just needs to exist.
+But:
-  - Fill in your POEditor API token for you account, which you can find here - https://poeditor.com/account/api.
-If you don't have one, then follow the instructions to [create your own](../gip//GIP-1-i18n.md#setup-poeditor-as-an-independent-developer).
+  - If you want to use POEditor for translation, fill in your POEDITOR_PROJECT id, and POEDITOR_API_TOKEN for you account, which you can find here - https://poeditor.com/account/api.
+If you don't have an account, then follow the instructions to [create your own](../gip//GIP-1-i18n.md#setup-poeditor-as-an-independent-developer).
+  - If you have an AWS admin account already, you can enter your AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY now as well.
+Or you can do it later when you are ready to deploy your project to AWS.
 - If you have a data folder to mount into the docker container from your host operating system, edit the `.devcontainer/local-dev/docker-compose.yml` file and uncomment the volume below this comment
   - `# Bound host volume for Box data folder`
   - The volume is preset to bind to your Box Sync folder in you home directory but you can change it to any path in your operating system where your data resides for all your projects.
 - To start the devcontainer at any time
   - `Cmd-Shift-P` to open command palette
   - type “Reopen in container” and select the Dev Container command to do so.
+  - Select `Geoprocessing Local Pre-7.x`
-  - VSCode will reload, pull the latest `geoprocessing-workspace` docker image, run it, and start a remote code experience inside the container.
+  - VSCode will reload, pull an version of the `geoprocessing-workspace` docker image that supports geoprocessing v6, which uses Node 16 and an older version of GDAL.
+It will then start the container, and start a remote code experience inside the container.
 - Once container starts
   - It will automatically clone the geoprocessing repository into your environment under `/workspaces/geoprocessing`, and then run `npm install` to install all dependencies.
 Wait for this process to finish which can take up to 3-4 minutes the first time.
   - `Ctrl-J` will open a terminal inside the container.